Book Ban Vote Unleashes Mayhem at Michigan School Board Meeting

 “Yes, this book might not be for me, but it is maybe for someone else,” she added.
 “And I don’t want to take it away from them.”

-Furton said that after the vote on Monday evening, speakers had the opportunity to share public comments to the board and meeting attendees.
+Furton said that after the vote on Monday evening, speakers had the opportunity to share public comments with the board and meeting attendees.
 That’s when things spiraled out of control.

 “That’s really kind of the crux of when things went bad,” he said.
 “Things got kind of ugly.”